-The Lady Techster Soccer Complex concluded its fifth season of existence in 2013 as the home field for the Louisiana Tech soccer team.
+The Lady Techster Soccer Complex begins its 10th season of existence in 2018 as the home field for the Louisiana Tech soccer team.

-Located across the street from their previous home, Joe Aillet Stadium on Alabama Ave., the new Lady Techster Soccer Complex features a press box, permanent bleachers, sound system, scoreboard and recently mounted stadium lights.
+Located on Alabama Avenue, the Lady Techster Soccer Complex features a press box, permanent bleachers, sound system, scoreboard and mounted stadium lights.

 Preparation for the installment of lights at the complex began in late February of 2013 with power lines being put in place under the soccer field to connect to the main power source.
 Foundations were then started in early March with the concrete needing to sit for at least 30 days.
 The light poles were delivered and the main frames were connected before the 1500 watt bulbs were attached and angled properly.
 The four poles were mounted onto the foundations and connected to the power source.

 Most recently, the field itself received an upgrade with a new drainage system and constructed façade retaining wall as well as a new sprinkler system.

 In nine seasons, the Lady Techsters have posted a tremendous 58-19-7 record (.732) at their friendly confines, posting five unbeaten non-conference seasons in route to a dominant 36-5-3 non-conference mark.
 Since joining Conference USA in 2013, the team has a conference record of 17-6-2.

 The facility has seen several historical moments in Louisiana Tech Soccer, starting with the 2009 home opener as LA Tech defeated Lamar 3-2 in double overtime for its first win at the complex.